harnen/p2p-service-discovery/doc/report_m3/report.md

 * Sybil malicious registrations are kept under control when using a limited number of resources (IP addresses)
 * Protocol performance is mantained under topic spam and DoS attacks.
 * Nodes can be eclipsed for low popularity topics when using high number of sybil malicious nodes (>10% of the whole network).
+One solution could be to maximize the registrar origin of your connections list nodes by prioritising connections to the nodes that comes from different registrars.